openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 getSimOperatorNumeric\(slotId: number, callback: AsyncCallback\<string\>\): void

-Obtains the public land mobile network \(PLMN\) ID of the SIM card in the specified slot.
+Obtains the home public land mobile network \(PLMN\) ID of the SIM card in the specified slot.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Telephony.CoreService